After abortion ruling, critics renew blasts at Sen. Collins

 “This decision is inconsistent with what Justices Gorsuch and Kavanaugh said in their testimony and their meetings with me, where they both were insistent on the importance of supporting long-standing precedents that the country has relied upon,” she said.

-The vote to confirm Gorsuch wasn’t as narrow as for Kavanaugh.
+The vote to confirm Gorsuch wasn’t as narrow as for Kavanaugh, whose nomination was nearly derailed by accusations of sexual assault that he denied.
 Senators approved Gorsuch’s nomination with a 54-45 vote.

 Collins voted against the nomination of Amy Coney Barrett, saying that it was too late in Trump’s presidency and that his successor should’ve made a nomination to fill the vacancy.